-I noticed that you never sent in your project ideas.

-Because i get done, our team coul meet to discuss the ideas as planned and now we are behind on our timeline.
+Mia, the other day, when we had agreed that everyone would send their project ideas to the group I noticed that you never sent in your project ideas.
+Because it didn't get done, our team couldn't meet to discuss the ideas as planned and now we are behind on our timeline.

-t What is your to make sure this does not again?
+What is your perspective on this?
+What can you do next time to make sure this doesn't happen again?